tc39/proposal-decorators/README.md

 }
 ```

-Note the common use of `MetadataLookupCache` across both examples; this proposal or a follow-on one should consider adding a standard library for accing metadata for this purpose.
+Note the common use of `MetadataLookupCache` across both examples; this proposal or a follow-on one should consider adding a standard library for adding metadata for this purpose.

 ### Option B: The `init` contextual keyword for methods